hpi-swa-lab/mp-2023-godot/README.md

 ### gaze-tracking

-The tag "gaze-tracking" features experiments on gaze/eye tracking using Meta Quest Pro.
+The tag "gaze-tracking" features experiments on gaze/eye tracking using the Meta Quest Pro.
+The exploration tries to replicate the Apple Vision Pro eye interaction for selecting/focusing/highlighting/etc.

 **Setup Gaze-Tracking**
 Setup instructions are based on this [pull request](https://github.com/godotengine/godot/pull/77989).